fablabnk/RVPCWorkshop/README.md

 ## Step 2: 100R Resistor

 Congratulations, from here on in it gets easier!
-The rest of the components in the build are all through-hole and a bit more human-friendly to work with.
+All the rest of the components in the build are through-hole (THT) and a bit more human-friendly to work with.
 We insert them by

 1. Placing their legs through the holes on the front side of the board
 	- front side is the one which has graphics of the components themselves